okteto/okteto/docs/code-review.md

 }
 ```

-Each test should create its scenario, eliminating and leaving the state of the machine in the same state as it was at the start of the test.
+Each test should have the capability of running in isolation, eliminating and leaving the state of the machine in the same state as it was at the start of the test.

 #### E2E tests